top of page

 What becomes familiar, becomes comfortable.

-Traveling to new place, living in a new place, figuring out where the grocery stores are, where the best street food is, organizing my room so I know where everything is, getting to know people from different races & cultures & orientations, spending time in the wild, conditioning my body to crave running, getting to know my own thoughts and triggers, living in extreme cold or extreme heat, sinking into the warmth and fragrant soap of washing the dishes, tasting my food instead of housing it down so I could move onto something else.
+Traveling to new place, living in a new place, figuring out where the grocery stores are, where the best street food is, organizing my home so I know where everything is, getting to know people from different races & cultures & orientations, spending time in the wild, conditioning my body to crave exercise, getting to know my own thoughts and triggers, living in extreme cold or extreme heat, sinking into the warmth and fragrant soap of washing the dishes, tasting my food instead of housing it down so I could move onto something else.
 Becoming present.

 Now, the preferred feeling is calm.